Hube2/wp-update-prevent-db-changes/README.md

 Add this file to the mu-plugins (wp-content/mu-plugins) folder on your site and modify the dbdelta_queries method to change the default WP DB schema so that your changes are not reset to the WP defaults.

-***Use this to manage db schema changes at your own risk!
-Before applying DB changes, always back up your database!***